NandiniMeh/resume-builder/README.md

 ### For Users

-- Use this free technology to automatically create a resume by filling in some simple details!
+- Use this technology to automatically create a resume by filling in some simple details!

 #### Installing